 SingCERT does not recommend paying the ransom.
-Doing so does not guarantee that the data will be decrypted or that your data will not be published by threat actors.
+The Government strongly discourages victims from paying ransom as there is no guarantee that locked data will be decrypted or that stolen data will not be used for malicious purposes once ransom has been paid.
 It also encourages the threat actors to continue their criminal activities and target more victims.
 Threat actors may also see your organisation as a soft target and may strike again in the future.